 Now that you have some background on rubrics, let's assign the hamburger a rating or score by using a rubric.
 As you develop and use this rubric, remember the purpose of the rubric is to allow multiple people to develop fair scores across different images of hamburgers.
 You will create this rubric based on your class's knowledge of what a "good hamburger" would look like.
+Complete steps #1-3 as a class and then assign students to complete steps #4-7 in groups, and then step #8 as a class

-- The Creating a Rubric: Student Sheet #1 includes a list of five categories that might determine the rating of a hamburger: bun, toppings, meat, size and presentation.
-There are a few blank boxes if your class would like to add additional categories. - This rubric will have 3 rating levels, or criteria.
+- 1. The Creating a Rubric: Student Sheet #1 includes a list of five categories that might determine the rating of a hamburger: bun, toppings, meat, size and presentation.
+There are a few blank boxes if your class would like to add additional categories.
+This is optional, but your students might have other ideas - 2.
+This rubric will have 3 rating levels, or criteria.
 In each category, the burger can receive a score between 0 (lowest) and 2 (highest) depending on how it ranks on the criteria that you determine. - 3.
 Write a decription of each ranking (0,1,and 2) in each category.
 See the examples provided on the Creating a Rubric: Student Sheet #1 and fill in the missing boxes with your class.
-(You can also add to the existing boxes.) - 4.
-To put your rubric to use, tranfer any class-created rubric categories from Creating a Rubric: Student Sheet #1 onto Evaluating Images: Student Sheet #2. - 5.
+(You can also add to the existing boxes.)
+(See answer sheet of Student Sheet #1 for ideas) - 4.
+To put your rubric to use, tranfer any class-created rubric categories from Creating a Rubric:Student Sheet #1 onto Evaluating Images: Student Sheet #2. - 5.
 For the two images below, work with your group and use your rubric to assign a rating for each category on Evaluating Images: Student Sheet #2.
+Just a note-the pictures are not on the student sheet, so students should use their student edition or the teacher can project these images.